Expo Dates and Hours

 How do I get there?

-Visit our Directions & Parking page, or contact the Boston Convention & Exhibition Center, 617-954-2000, or visit their website here or here.
-Please note that public parking in the Seaport District has been decreasing.
-Public transportation is strongly encouraged.
+Visit our Directions & Parking page, or contact the Boston Convention & Exhibition Center, 617-954-2000, or visit their website here.
+Public transportation is encouraged.

 Where can I park?

-Visit our Directions & Parking page, or visit the Boston Convention & Exhibition Center’s website here or here.
-Please note that public parking in the Seaport District has been decreasing.
-Public transportation is strongly encouraged.
+Visit our Directions & Parking page, or visit the Boston Convention & Exhibition Center’s website here.

 How much does parking cost?

-Visit our Directions & Parking page, or visit the Boston Convention & Exhibition Center’s website here or here.
+Parking in the Convention Center parking lot is $25.
+There will be no Valet parking available this year due to the construction of a walkway between the BCEC and the new Omni Boston Hotel.
+For more information, visit the Boston Convention & Exhibition Center’s website here.
 Please keep in mind that the Show is held at the Convention Center and the building dictates all prices and rules regarding parking.
 The Show only rents the space from the building and therefore has no influence or control over prices, rules, and regulations regarding parking in and around the Convention Center.

 Where is the nearest EV charging station?